Business Knowledge Blueprints

 Who is this book for?

 Think of a concept model as the new Knowledge Commons for the business.
-It’s about getting everyone on the same page for Knowledge-Age success!- Business People: governance, risk and compliance managers, regulators and policy makers, legal staff, knowledge managers, product designers, and training managers
+It’s about getting everyone on the same page for Knowledge-Age success!

 - Transformation Professionals: business analysts, business architects, data scientists, data modelers, and software professionals who support the business